Giving form to lived Experience: A Creative Practice of Inner Listening

-QiFlo Arts offers a contemplative and creative space where qigong, meditation, and creative self-expression flow together.
-Rooted in the principles of Daoism and Intermodal Expressive Arts Therapy, these themed sessions are not about making art; it is about allowing art to make meaning; they invite you to explore your inner landscape through embodied awareness and the creative process towards personal growth.
+QiFlo® Arts offers a contemplative and creative space where qigong, meditation, and creative self-expression flow together.
+Rooted in Daoist principles and Intermodal Expressive Arts therapy principles, these themed sessions are not about making art, but about allowing meaning to emerge through the creative process.
+Participants are invited to explore their somatic experience through different art modalities, fostering self-awareness and self-compassion, in support of personal growth.

-No previous experience in qigong or art making needed.
+No previous experience in qigong or art-making is needed.

 Duration: 90 minutes